ystvan/theBigFatMovieApp/README.md

 e) The app should use a HttpService (you are most welcome to use FireBase as Backend)
 f) The app should use Interface, Observable/subscribe( ), map( ) and filter( ) (RxJS)

-The Assignment has to be approved by me in the class or sent to me, no later than Monday, April 24, 2017 at 11.45am.

-Enjoy
-Henrik Høltzer

-###

-The app was made by using the free API services of THEMOVIEDB.ORG
+## The app was made by using the free API services of THEMOVIEDB.ORG